DJJ547/CMPE272_assignment1/README.md

     ```
     save it, then you will see the host ip should appear on the left
   - hit F1, type in 'Remore-SSH: Connect to Host' to connect
-  - a pop up wondow with drop down, select 'linux' (then maybe another window about fingerprint, select yes)
+  - a pop up window with drop down, select 'linux' (then maybe another window asking about key fingerprint, select yes)
+### Step 3: Now that you have a new console of VSC representing the VM
+  - go to Terminal -> new terminal, first update server with this command
+    ```linguist
+    sudo apt update
+    ```
+  - then install python 3 pip with this command
+    ```linguist
+    sudo apt install python3-pip
+    ```
+  - then install ansible with this command
+    ```linguist
+    sudo apt install ansible
+    ```